immortalmind2016/air-quality/README.md

 #### Checking the last completed jobs done in within the last 30 minutes
 - So we will check if there're completed jobs in the last 30 minutes
-  - If no completed jobs, we will resume the queue, as it means we waited for 30 minutes, So process the jobs in the queue.
+  - If no failed jobs, we will resume the queue, as it means we waited for 30 minutes, So the external provider may be available now..
-  - If yes completed jobs, do nothing
 - implementation is close to circuit breaker pattern

 #### flow